Yanmeeei/Yanmeeei/README.md

 - 👋 Hi, I’m @Yanmeeei
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning CS in U-M Ann Arbor
+- 🌱 I’m currently ~~staring at autograders & waiting for 12 pm~~ learning CS in U-M Ann Arbor
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: wyanmei@umich.edu